Neoministein/Mp4Split/README.md

 In order to compile Mp4Split you need to have JDK installed on your system (version 8 or later).
 This is basically the Java compiler.
 Maven also needs to be installed.

 Bolth ffmpeg.exe and ffprobe.exe which are used in the project are not uploaded to GitHub.
-You can find both files eather at: [ffmpegs offical site] (https://www.ffmpeg.org/download.html) or in the download of newest version.
+You can find both files eather at:  [Offical Site](https://www.ffmpeg.org/download.html) or in the download of newest version.

 #### Installing